Lamar University: Football

-Under former head coach Larry Kennan, hist first team complied a 6-3-2 record in 1979.
+Under former head coach Larry Kennan, his first team compiled a 6–3–2 record in 1979.
 LU set all-time attendance records under Kennan by averaging 16,380 fans in 1980.
 Games against Louisiana Tech (17,600) and Langston University (17,306) rank second and third, respectively, behind the standing-room-only 18,500 Baylor drew for the 1980 opener.
-The football program's signature win came on September 5, 1981 in Waco with an 18–17 victory over the No. 20 (UPI) ranked Baylor Bears.
-In 1987 LU football went independent to join the American South Conference, and the program was dropped altogether in 1989.
+The football program's signature win came on September 5, 1981, in Waco with an 18–17 victory over the No. 20 (UPI) Baylor Bears.
+In 1987 LU football went independent to join the American South Conference, and the program was dropped altogether after 1989.

 On January 30, 2008, 78% of LU students voted to approve the athletics fee required for football's resurrection.
 This vote set in motion the football team's return for the 2010 season.
 Regents of The Texas State University System approved the athletics fee to reinstate football at its regular meeting February 20, 2008.
 On May 19, 2008, Ray Woodard was chosen as head coach for the football program.
 Aided by a major gift from an anonymous donor, the football field now bears the name W.S.
-“Bud” Leonard Field, named for a former player and longtime Lamar advocate and regent.
+"Bud" Leonard Field, named for a former player and longtime Lamar advocate and regent.

-The Lamar University Cardinals football team returned after 21-years on September 4, 2010.
-The first-year squad compiled a 5–6 record.
+After twenty seasons without a football team, the Lamar University Cardinals returned to the gridiron on September 4, 2010, and compiled a 5–6 record.
 The Cardinals opened Southland Conference play in 2011.
 The return of football to Lamar University was in part due to a major donation from Beaumont-based law firm Provost Umphrey.
-To help renovate the stadium, Walter Umphrey and his wife Sheila also made a personal donation.
-The stadium is now named Provost Umphrey Stadium.
+To help renovate the stadium, Walter Umphrey and his wife Sheila also made a personal donation; it is now Provost Umphrey Stadium.

-In December 2016, Mike Schultz was named the program's second head coach since its return.
-After recording just one winning record in its first nine seasons since being brought back, Schultz guided the Cardinals to a 7–5 record and a third-place finish in the Southland Conference in just his second season.
-After a 1–4 start to the year, LU closed the regular season by rattling off six-straight wins to earn the program's first berth in the NCAA FCS Playoffs where it faced Northern Iowa.